ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.5.1
+### Release 1.5.2

- - Fixed XML dump character table. the '?' character was marked incorrectly.
+ - Added support for Date.

+ - Exception encoding and decoding support improved.

 ## <a name="description">Description</a>